How Many Internal Links are Too Many? Your Guide to Proper SEO

-Importance of Internal Links on eCommerce Sites and SEO
+Importance of Internal Links on Websites and SEO

 Internal Linking Strategy for Your Marketing Page

-Here are some factors you need to consider to improve your eCommerce site’s SEO health.
+Here are some factors you need to consider to improve your site’s SEO health.

-Carefully examine your site and plan what structure would optimize the value that links give to your eCommerce site.
+Carefully examine your site and plan what structure would optimize the value that links give to your website.

-Once you’ve decided on what pages are the most important for you, focus many links on that page to ensure that Google gets the signal that this is one of the most important pages in your e-commerce site.
+Once you’ve decided on what pages are the most important for you, focus many links on that page to ensure that Google gets the signal that this is one of the most important pages on your site.

 You’d want to pick a page with complete content so that when people search your site, they’d be directed to a page where they can already get most of the information about your products and why they should buy them.

 Incorporating contextual links into your copies helps users know that there is more to a topic, and this would give Google an idea that the pages you’re linking are related.
 Contextual links can either be added directly in your copy or at the end of the post.

 In most internal linking strategies, it is vital for you to link the page with the main topic from all subtopics to signal Google that it is indeed your cornerstone article’s page.
 In addition, you should also put links from the cornerstone’s page to the individual posts.

 - Linking Hierarchical Pages